xudong-li/LeetCode/README.md

 # LeetCode
-It is always good to keep my algorithm skills fresh.
+It is always good to keep the algorithm skills fresh.